bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-05-newsletter.md

 - [Bitcoin Core #24914][] wallet: Load database records in a particular order FIXME:glozow

-- [Bitcoin Core #27896][] Remove the syscall sandbox FIXME:bitschmidty c.f. https://bitcoinops.org/en/newsletters/2021/10/13/#bitcoin-core-20487
+- [Bitcoin Core #27896][] removes the experimental system call (syscall) sandbox feature (see [Newsletter #170][news170 syscall]).
+A [related issue][Bitcoin Core #24771] and follow up comments note the drawbacks of the feature including maintainability (both of the syscall whitelist and OS support), better-supported alternatives, and considerations about whether syscall sandboxing should be Bitcoin Core's responsibility.

 - [Core Lightning #6334][] updates and expands CLN's experimental support for [anchor outputs][topic anchor outputs] (see [Newsletter